paralax/BurningDogs/README.md

 ## Supported honeypots

-BurningDogs reads honeypot logs and determines attacking client IPs, malicious URLs, and hashes of downloaded files, and then uploads that to (AlienVault OTX)[https://otx.alienvault.com/browse/pulses/].
+BurningDogs reads honeypot logs and determines attacking client IPs, malicious URLs, and hashes of downloaded files, and then uploads that to [AlienVault OTX](https://otx.alienvault.com/browse/pulses/).

 ### SSH honeypots